rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-18-installing-rancher-desktop-2.md

 ```

 What you find there depends on how you installed. `rdd` provides `kubectl`
-itself, so it is there either way. `docker` and `helm` come with the full app,
+itself, so it's there either way. `docker` and `helm` come with the full app,
 which links them into `~/.rd2/bin` alongside its other bundled tools and the
 credential helpers; with the daemon-only download, supply `docker` and `helm`
 yourself.

 Both the Docker and Kubernetes contexts are
-named `rancher-desktop-2`, and 2.0 will not take over a context you already
+named `rancher-desktop-2`, and 2.0 won't take over a context you already
 have selected.
 If you run both side by side, move between them by switching
 contexts: